 In 2013, he initiated the creation of the Seoul Innovation Bureau (“the Bureau”), which is the first city-level government structure in Asia, to make Seoul a city of innovation.
 The aims of the Bureau are to “revolutionise the policymaking process[:] the city government is embarking on extensive civic engagement to help identify and solve challenges” and use social innovation to improve citizens' lives.

 The challengeSouth Korea is renowned for its rapid technological innovation over the past 30 years.
 In its most recently published e-government survey, the UN said that: “the Republic of Korea has retained the top spot in 2014 with its continued leadership and focus on e-government innovation”.
 Within this context, the South Korean capital, Seoul, has also been expected to make innovation a priority.

 The Bureau looks to make impact in two main ways: encouraging citizen participation and changing government culture.
 The Bureau “involves residents in many aspects of decision-making, for example in budget decisions, where 250 residents were randomly selected to decide how GBP16 million of the city's GBP600 million budget should be spent”.
 It has developed an online portal to encourage citizens to contribute ideas, knowledge and insight (see Stakeholder engagement, below, for public transport examples).

 The Bureau also “works with departments across City Hall to support them to host listening workshops with citizens and policymakers to discuss particular topics.
 More than 6,000 of these have been held — allowing the government to hear from more than 600,000 citizens”.
-Have an idea for a case study?
-Print

 The main internal stakeholders in the Bureau are Mayor Park and his staff at Seoul City Hall, who are using its services to modify the culture of the administration and engage with citizens.